 The two main forms of joinery are timber and aluminium.
 PVC joinery is also making a showing which is very popular in the U.K.

 Up until recent years, single glazing has been the predominant method of glass installation.
-See below for a diagram showing the different glazing options.
 Single glazing is simply that.
 One sheet of glass installed in to a timber or aluminium frame.
 Physically, it keeps the weather out but thermally and sound control wise, not a lot more.

 Current building codes call for more insulation and thermal efficiencies in the home and the use of double glazed units (D.G.U.’s) or insulated glass units (I.G.U.’s) has become the norm.
 Double glazing is the process of using two sheets of glass separated by a spacer bar to create a “buffer” between the internal and external air temperatures.
 The transmission of sound is also reduced.
 The greater the air space in between, the greater the efficiencies.
 The use of different glass thicknesses/types and tints also provide improvements in this area along with gas fill options like Argon.